tusharmath/mean-ads/README.md

 nodejs: `nodemon server.coffee --watch backend`

-TODO: Use commong templates for updated and edit
+TODO: Use common templates for updated and edit